opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 =================

-To develop a hunt flow using Jupyter Notebook, you need to first follow the instructions in :ref:`installation/runtime:Front-Ends Installation` to install the Kestrel Jupyter Notebook kernel if you haven't done so.
+To develop a hunt flow using Jupyter Notebook, you need to first follow the instructions in :ref:`installation/runtime:Kestrel Front-End Setup` to install the Kestrel Jupyter Notebook kernel if you haven't done so.

 Creating A Hunt Book